Hike the Historical Towpath Pramdragerstien in Jutland

 3-day itinerary for Copenhagen

 The path is at least 200 years old.
-From ancient times people have used the River Guden to transport all kinds of goods before the existence of roads and railways.
-Paper, grains, peat, bricks and other materials were transported on barges on the river road.
+From ancient times, people have used the River Guden to transport all kinds of goods before the existence of roads and railways.
+Paper, grains, peat, bricks, and other materials were loaded onto barges on the river road.

-In its heyday around the 1860’s there were around 200 barges going up and down the River Guden.
+In its heyday, around the 1860s, around 200 barges were going up and down the River Guden.
 The river traffic was lively right until the establishment of the railway between Silkeborg and Skanderborg in 1872.
-From that point in time it was gradually reduced, since the railway wagons took over.
+From that point in time, it gradually declined as the railway wagons took over.
 With the establishment of the hydropower plant at Tange in 1926, which blocked the river, the barging service on the River Guden came to an end.

-Today, the traffic on the river has changed into recreational canoeing, and with the reestablishment of the 70-kilometre / 44- mile Trækstien, it is now also a popular hiking route with breathtaking views of the river landscape featuring a rich birdlife.
+Today, the traffic on the river has changed into recreational canoeing, and, with the re-establishment of the 70-kilometre / 44-mile Trækstien, it is now also a popular hiking route with breathtaking views of the river landscape featuring rich birdlife.

-The Towpath is really unique since it is the only trail in Denmark where you can hike following the course of the river just beside it.
+The Towpath is unique, as it is the only path in Denmark where you can hike and follow the course of the stream, right next to it.

 The River Guden snakes through the landscape on a northward course through central Jutland, gradually increasing its width until it reaches Randers Fjord.
-On its way down from the Jyske Højderyg (the not immediately noticeable north-south ridge – since the elevations in Denmark are not very pronounced), it traverses and merges into a number of lakes.
+On its way down from the Jyske Højderyg (the not immediately noticeable north-south ridge – since the elevations in Denmark are not very pronounced), it traverses and merges into several lakes.

-However, the old Pramdragerstien has been recently renovated between Silkeborg and Kongensbro by Naturstyrelsen and Silkeborg Kommune.
-Supposedly, it is accessible around 10 months per year.
+However, the old Pramdragerstien has recently been renovated between Silkeborg and Kongensbro by Naturstyrelsen and Silkeborg Kommune.
+Supposedly, it is accessible for around ten months per year.
 The path has been elevated 0.5-1 m with a thick layer of gravel to resist seasonal floodings as much as possible.
-It therefore most of the year appears as an appealing hiking path for visitors.
-A few months every season it will likely be flooded.
-This actually happened just after the renovation, in autumn 2019.
+Therefore, most of the year, it appears as an appealing hiking path for visitors.
+A few months every season, it will likely be flooded.
+That happened just after the renovation in the autumn of 2019.

-You can opt to hike, jog or bike along the river, or do the river in a canoe or a kayak.
+You can opt to hike, jog or bike along the river or do the river in a canoe or a kayak.
 You will find designated spots for raising your tent just off the River Guden.
-Moreover, the authorities have provided service facilities like picnic tables and platforms along the old Pramdragerstien, such that the historical route can again attract people.
+Moreover, the historical route can again attract people.
+The authorities have provided service facilities, such as picnic tables and platforms, along the old Pramdragerstien.

 Read more about Aarhus in Denmark: 9 Cultural Top Sights in Aarhus